Ralph P. Martin

 Ralph Philip Martin (4 August 1925 – 25 February 2013) was a British New Testament scholar.

 Martin was born in Anfield, Liverpool, England and was educated at the Liverpool Collegiate School, the University of Manchester and King's College London.
 He taught at the London Bible College, the University of Manchester, the University of Sheffield, Azusa Pacific University, and Fuller Theological Seminary.

+He trained for the Baptist ministry at Manchester Baptist College, and was ordained in 1949.
+He married Lily Nelson and they had two children; after Lily’s death, he married Doreen Jones.

+He served as a pastor for 10 years before going into teaching.
+He taught in England for 10 years before joining Fuller in California; he worked there for almost 20 years before returning to England in 1988.

+While in the US, Martin published several books on the New Testament, and edited several others.
 Martin wrote commentaries on Mark, Romans, Philippians, and James.

 In 1992, a Festschrift was published in his honour, Worship, Theology and Ministry in the Early Church: Essays in Honor of Ralph P. Martin, which included contributions from James Dunn, E. Earle Ellis, Donald Guthrie, I. Howard Marshall, and Leon Morris.